outdreamer/build-a-cure-1/docs/core_analysis/base.md

           - previously distant points become equal to adjacent points as power increases
           - value reverts a concept & the information of the value loses its meaning
           - dimension space can be determined by the degree of dependency
+          - does a change increase or reduce power?

         - this can be framed based on potential (bc power can change with respect to options), variance (because power can change with respect to change), and time (bc power can change over time)